Botfuel/botfuel-dialog/CONCEPTS.md

 const user = await bot.brain.getUser(userId);
 expect(user.conversations.length).to.be(1);
 ```
-See the sample bots on [Github](https://github.com/Botfuel) for more examples of tests.
+See the [sample bots](https://github.com/Botfuel/bot-sdk2/blob/master/SAMPLES.txt) for more examples of tests.

 ## NLU
 User message often contain a sentence.